fastify/fastify/docs/Plugins-Guide.md

 <a name="handle-errors"></a>

 It can happen that one of your plugins fails during startup.
 Maybe you expect it and you have a custom logic that will be triggered in that case.
 How can you implement this?
-The `after` API is what you need. `after` simply registers a callback that will be executed just after a register, and it can take up to three parameters.<br>
+The `after` API is what you need. `after` simply registers a callback that will be executed just after a register, and it can take up to three parameters.

 The callback changes based on the parameters you are giving:

 1. If no parameter is given to the callback and there is an error, that error will be passed to the next error handler.